Stefan's Electric R/C Web Site

 A lot has been said about the care of the Nickel Cadmium (NiCd) cells we use to power our planes.
 There's plenty of advice out there, some of it conflicting.
 I'm going to go over some of the aspects of NiCd care, compare the alternatives, and tell you what I do with my batteries.

-(Most of what I wrote here back in 2001 applies to Nickel Metal Hydride (NiMH) cells too, and since these are still in fairly common use in 2006, this article is still relevant.
-This material does not apply to Lithium Polymer cells. -- SMV 2006)
+[2006 Update: Most of what I wrote here back in 2001 applies to Nickel Metal Hydride (NiMH) cells too.
+However, this material does not apply to Lithium Polymer cells.]

 A Myth